hramsai/CAPP30239_FA22/week_03/README.md

 ### Description of data:

 AidData's data is an extentive collection of all the projects approved from 1995-2014 in the World Bank (specifially International Bank for Reconstruction and Development and International Development Association).
-According to the description on the website, the data togethers tracks more than $630 billion in commitments for 5,684 projects across 61,243 locations.
+According to the description on the website, the data tracks more than $630 billion in commitments for 5,684 projects across 61,243 locations.

 Of interest are four datasets:
 1. locations.csv, which contains the locations for each project.